e11938258/InDMP/README.md

 ## General info

 Integrated The Machine-actionable Data Management planning application (InDMP) serves as a proof-of-concept for the thesis Framework for integration of RDM services using machine-actionable DMPs.
 The application allows to integrate RDM services using maDMPs to exchange information using a REST API, manage which services can modify what as well as to track the evolution of DMPs and provenance of information.
-The repository contains the mentioned application for integration and also the json file in which the test cases are stored ready for uploading to Postman.
+The repository contains the mentioned application for integration and also the json file in which the test cases are stored ready for uploading to the Postman application.
 You can see the structure of the repository in the following listing:

 ```
 indmp-app